 }

 Check 4: OAuth state parameter validation.
 If your auth flow uses OAuth providers (Google, GitHub, etc.), the state parameter must be validated on the callback.
 Without it, an attacker can craft a login link that signs the victim into the attacker's account, then collects whatever the victim subsequently submits.
 Supabase Auth handles this for you when you use the built-in OAuth flow; verify by reading the callback handler and confirming no custom state handling has been bolted on that bypasses the library's check.
-The OAuth callback secure-implementation guide covers the related next parameter open-redirect pattern and the redirect URL allowlist hardening that Check 4 assumes are in place.
+The OAuth callback secure-implementation guide covers the related next parameter open-redirect pattern and the redirect URL allowlist hardening that Check 4 assumes are in place; the proxy.ts route protection failure-mode catalog covers the matcher, cookie-handler, and redirect-cookie-forwarding traps on the proxy layer itself.

 Phase 2: Input handling (3 checks)